Created for those who think a little differently about this runnin' stuff.

-Participants run, walk, skip, trot and even cavort through our 5K(ish - please refer to helpful hints section for the clarification of "ish") course, which winds through scenic War Memorial Park.
+Participants run, walk, skip, trot and even cavort through our 5K(ish - please refer to helpful hints section for the clarification of "ish") course, which winds through scenic Western Hills Park.
 Participants may have to overcome an "obstacle" or two along the way.
 Then finish with a spectacular frolic through our world-renowned mud pit, which is filled with that amazing Arkansas mud.

 The point is not to finish fast but to finish with style.

 Only the top three men and top three women will be timed (unless we forget to start the clock - then we give it a pretty good guess)

 - Dirtiest (Adult & Child)